 ALDEN LANDRY, MD, MPH

-Assistant Dean, Office for Diversity Inclusion and Community Partnership
+Assistant Dean, Office for Diversity, Inclusion, and Community Partnership

-Director of Health Equity Education at Harvard Medical School
+Director of Health Equity Education

 Senior Faculty, The Disparities Solutions Center

-Founder and Co-Director, Motivating Pathways
+Founder and Co-Director, Tour for Diversity

 Alden M. Landry, MD, MPH, is an Assistant Professor of Emergency Medicine physician at Beth Israel Deaconess Medical Center, Assistant Dean for the Office for Diversity Inclusion and Community Partnership, Associate Director and Advisor for William B. Castle Society, and Director of Health Equity Education at Harvard Medical School.
 He also serves as Senior Faculty at the Disparities Solutions Center at Massachusetts General Hospital and is the founder and co-director of the non-profit organization Motivating Pathways.
 He strives to lead efforts for the Department of Emergency Medicine, the hospital and the medical school that will address health disparities and improve quality of care for the most disenfranchised.

 In addition to his clinical interests, Dr. Landry is involved in research on Emergency Department utilization trends, disparities in care and quality of care.
 He also co-instructs a course at the Harvard T.H.
 Chan School of Public Health and teaches cultural competency to residents and physicians.
 Dr. Landry promotes careers in the health professions to under-represented minorities and mentors scores of pre-medical students, medical students, residents, fellows, and junior faculty.
 Dr. Landry also leads the Tour for Diversity in Medicine, (www.tour4diversity.org) an effort to increase the number of underrepresented minorities in medicine, dentistry, and other biomedical careers.